Ziyad-Benomar/Chess-data-analysis/README.md

 # Chess-data-analysis
 (March - June 2020)
-Creating and visualizing graphs with Neo4j and Gephi to extract relevant information from a chess databasse (The project's report and presentation are written in french)
+Creating and visualizing graphs with Neo4j and Gephi to extract relevant information from a chess database (The project's report and presentation are written in french)

 We used databases from https://database.lichess.org/